jmahadi/ecommerce_data_engineering/docs/Troubleshooting.md

 # Common fixes:
 # 1. Port 5434 already in use
-sudo lsof -i :5434
+netstat -ano | findstr :5434
-# Kill whatever's using it or change port in docker-compose.yml
+# 2.Kill whatever's using it or change port in docker-compose.yml

-# 2. Permission issues with data volume
-sudo chown -R 999:999 postgres_data/
+Stop-Process -Id 1234 -Force

 # 3. Nuclear option - rebuild everything
 docker-compose down -v